siqueira76/dorlog-dev/replit.md

   - "assinaturas" collection for subscription management
   - "quizzes" collection for dynamic quiz content and metadata
   - "medicos" collection for doctor information management
+  - "medicamentos" collection for medication management with doctor associations
 - **Firebase Storage** for file uploads (configured but not yet implemented)
 - **Session management** using PostgreSQL-backed sessions